aphorjus/SlimeLordFestival/README.md

 makes all his/her moves, it's player 2's turn (Green Slimelord), and so on.
 Every player can conquer a Token Tent, which generates 100 tokens per turn for that player, and can also be conquered by another player.

+#### BATTLE:

+The battle state contains the actions of the game.
+Each Slime Lord that is part of the battle has two slime factories that produce a single slime at the start of each turn.
+Each Slime Lord also has between zero and 5 abilities to use in battle.
+The Battle state has 3 "modes" attack mode, move mode, and ability mode.
+Pressing the "s" key will toggle between move and attack mode, and pressing the number keys 1-5 will select Slime Lord abilities and active ability mode.
+The player may end their turn at any time with the "e" key.

+Every slime can move and attack once every turn, and each Slime Lord can use one ability each turn.
+The goal of a battle is to destroy the opposing Slime Lords two factories.

 ### Prerequisites

 What things you need to install the software and how to install them